vishalmhjn/scopus_caller/README.md

 # SCOPUS Caller

 ### SCOPUS API
 SCOPUS API allows the users to query its database for all the articles based on a specified keyword(s).
-A user needs to create an account on SCOPUS using TUM ID and generate the SCOPUS key.
+A user needs to create an account on SCOPUS using your university or personal account and generate the SCOPUS key.
 The API specification can be seen at this link.
 Using this API, It is possible to retrieve title, authors, affiliation, DOI, etc of the scientific articles.
 Further, depending on the access level of the article and authorized API, the article's abstract-text can also be retrieved.
 ### Semantic Scholar API
 Semantic Scholar also provides an API to retrieve the article's meta-data.
 It is possible to obtain abstracts by specifying the DOI of the article.
 ## Install the dependencies